lcdm-uiuc/info490-sp16/orientation/syllabus.md

 automatically graded for your instructor grade, and will also be randomly distributed for peer assessment.
 You will have **up to five** assignments to grade as part of peer assessment.
-You will receive thirty points for simply completing your peer assessment grades.
+You will receive thirty points for simply grading your peer's assignments.
 Your peer assessment score will be worth a maximum of forty points, and we will drop the highest and lowest score and average the three remaining scores.

 <!--
 However, you must submit your assignment for peer grading by using the